shikha7gs/Social-Media/dolater.md

-in every catch whee error happens, send that err with other dataa
+in every catch whee error happens, send that err with other dataa in db

 senetize all things before enterinb in server